codeplaysoftware/syclacademy/Code_Exercises/Asynchronous_Execution/README.md

 ### 3.)
 Buffer destruction

-Take a look at the vector add application using the buffer/accessor mode in exercise 6 and how it synchronizes on the destruction of the `buffer`s.
+Take a look at the vector add application using the buffer/accessor mode in the "Data Parallelism" exercise and how it synchronizes on the destruction of the `buffer`s.

 ### 4.)
 Copy back